jacobian/django-buildbots/README.rst

 Utilities for configuring and running Django's buildbot and build slaves.
 This is based around `zc.buildout`_ and the `collective.buildbot`_ recipe.

-These aren't actually running on http://buildbot.djangoproject.com/ yet, but they will soon.

 The master config is here mostly for others to look at for example.
 The useful bit is in the slave.